rookie-ninja/rk-common/README.md

     event.AddPair("bootstrap", "true")
 }

+// Important:
+// WaitForShutdownSig won't be called from boot.Shutdown
+// User could call this function while start entry only without bootstrapper
+// We recommend to call Shutdown in this function func (entry *EntryImpl) WaitForShutdownSig(duration time.Duration) {}

 // Shutdown will be called from boot.Shutdown() func (entry *EntryImpl) Shutdown(event rk_query.Event) {
     // do your stuff